Pqlet/codellama-win10-instruct-cmd/README.md

 # PQlet changes

-## Changed the backend for torch.distributed
+## Changed the backend for torch.distributed to work on Win10

 Inside /llama/generation.py, line 70